Iteris, Inc. (NASDAQ:ITI) Expected to Post Quarterly Sales of $32.49 Million

-Wall Street analysts expect Iteris, Inc. (NASDAQ:ITI) to announce $32.49 million in sales for the current quarter, according to Zacks Investment Research.
-Two analysts have provided estimates for Iteris’ earnings, with estimates ranging from $32.40 million to $32.58 million.
+Analysts forecast that Iteris, Inc. (NASDAQ:ITI) will announce $32.49 million in sales for the current quarter, according to Zacks.
+Two analysts have provided estimates for Iteris’ earnings, with the lowest sales estimate coming in at $32.40 million and the highest estimate coming in at $32.58 million.
 Iteris reported sales of $28.17 million during the same quarter last year, which indicates a positive year over year growth rate of 15.3%.
-The firm is scheduled to announce its next quarterly earnings results on Tuesday, February 1st.
+The firm is expected to report its next earnings results after the market closes on Thursday, February 3rd.

-On average, analysts expect that Iteris will report full-year sales of $134.61 million for the current fiscal year, with estimates ranging from $134.46 million to $134.76 million.
+On average, analysts expect that Iteris will report full-year sales of $134.61 million for the current financial year, with estimates ranging from $134.46 million to $134.76 million.
 For the next financial year, analysts forecast that the business will report sales of $146.42 million, with estimates ranging from $145.11 million to $147.72 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of research firms that that provide coverage for Iteris.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that cover Iteris.

-Iteris (NASDAQ:ITI) last posted its earnings results on Wednesday, November 3rd.
-The technology company reported ($0.05) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.01 by ($0.06).
-Iteris had a negative net margin of 1.70% and a negative return on equity of 2.64%.
-The firm had revenue of $33.25 million during the quarter, compared to analysts’ expectations of $33.80 million.
-During the same period in the previous year, the firm posted $0.02 earnings per share.
+Iteris (NASDAQ:ITI) last posted its quarterly earnings results on Wednesday, November 3rd.
+The technology company reported ($0.05) earnings per share for the quarter, missing the consensus estimate of $0.01 by ($0.06).
+Iteris had a negative return on equity of 2.64% and a negative net margin of 1.70%.
+The firm had revenue of $33.25 million for the quarter, compared to the consensus estimate of $33.80 million.
+During the same quarter in the previous year, the company posted $0.02 EPS.

-In other Iteris news, Director Tom Thomas bought 15,000 shares of the company’s stock in a transaction on Friday, December 17th.
-The shares were bought at an average price of $3.82 per share, for a total transaction of $57,300.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Insiders own 5.64% of the company’s stock.
+In other Iteris news, Director Tom Thomas purchased 15,000 shares of the company’s stock in a transaction dated Friday, December 17th.
+The stock was purchased at an average price of $3.82 per share, for a total transaction of $57,300.00.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Company insiders own 5.64% of the company’s stock.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Citigroup Inc. grew its holdings in shares of Iteris by 80.8% in the 3rd quarter.
-Citigroup Inc. now owns 4,818 shares of the technology company’s stock worth $25,000 after acquiring an additional 2,153 shares during the period.
-BNP Paribas Arbitrage SA lifted its stake in Iteris by 424.1% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 7,903 shares of the technology company’s stock valued at $42,000 after buying an additional 6,395 shares in the last quarter.
-SG Americas Securities LLC purchased a new stake in Iteris in the 3rd quarter valued at approximately $59,000.
-Virtu Financial LLC purchased a new stake in Iteris in the 2nd quarter valued at approximately $71,000.
-Finally, Jump Financial LLC purchased a new stake in Iteris in the 3rd quarter valued at approximately $78,000.
-Institutional investors and hedge funds own 53.96% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Occudo Quantitative Strategies LP raised its holdings in shares of Iteris by 10.4% during the 2nd quarter.
+Occudo Quantitative Strategies LP now owns 20,853 shares of the technology company’s stock valued at $139,000 after buying an additional 1,964 shares in the last quarter.
+Citigroup Inc. raised its holdings in shares of Iteris by 80.8% during the 3rd quarter.
+Citigroup Inc. now owns 4,818 shares of the technology company’s stock valued at $25,000 after buying an additional 2,153 shares in the last quarter.
+B. Riley Wealth Management Inc. raised its holdings in shares of Iteris by 7.4% during the 3rd quarter.
+B. Riley Wealth Management Inc. now owns 36,490 shares of the technology company’s stock valued at $193,000 after buying an additional 2,500 shares in the last quarter.
+Invesco Ltd. raised its holdings in shares of Iteris by 46.6% during the 2nd quarter.
+Invesco Ltd. now owns 14,848 shares of the technology company’s stock valued at $98,000 after buying an additional 4,719 shares in the last quarter.
+Finally, Two Sigma Investments LP raised its holdings in shares of Iteris by 41.0% during the 3rd quarter.
+Two Sigma Investments LP now owns 20,109 shares of the technology company’s stock valued at $106,000 after buying an additional 5,843 shares in the last quarter.
+53.96% of the stock is currently owned by institutional investors.

 Iteris, Inc engages in the provision of smart mobility infrastructure management solutions.
 The firms solutions enable public transportation agencies, municipalities, commercial entities and other transportation infrastructure providers to monitor, visualize, and optimize mobility infrastructure to help ensure roads are safe, travel is efficient, and communities thrive.